Tip: Activate javascript to be able to use all functions of our website

 India

-India is playing a key role in solving global challenges like how to mitigate climate change and alleviate poverty.
+India is playing a key role in solving global challenges like climate action and alleviating poverty.
 With its population of around 1.4 billion, the country has the third highest greenhouse gas emissions in the world, behind China and the US.
-It has been able to reduce the percentage of its population living in poverty from 55% to around 28%, according to UN figures.
+It has been able to reduce the percentage of its population living in poverty from 55% to around 30%, according to UN figures.
 However, the growing middle and upper classes still live alongside many millions of people who have to live on the equivalent of less than USD 1.90 per day.
 The country has been badly affected by the coronavirus pandemic.
-Nearly half a million people have died from COVID-19 (as of July 2021).

 Local office